UBCHREST/ablate/docs/content/parser/RunningSimulations.md

 1. Run or Debug ABLATE using the icons in the toolbar or under the Run menu.

 ## Restarting a Simulation
-ABLATE can restart/resume a simulation if the ablate::monitors::Restore monitor was specified in the original run.
-To restart the simulation pass the --restart argument with the path to the .rst file.
-The original input and result directory must be available.
+ABLATE can restart/resume a simulation if the TimeStepper IO  was specified in the original run.
+To restart the simulation set the environment directory to the previous run.
+This can be done in input file or command line.
 Input parameters can be changed using the method outlined in [Running ABLATE from the Command Line](#running-ablate-from-the-command-line).

     ```bash
-    mpirun -n 3 ./ablate --restart /path/to/the/restart.rst -yaml::timestepper::arguments::ts_max_steps 60
+    mpirun -n 3 ./ablate --input /path/to/the/inputfile.yaml -yaml::environment::directory /path/to/previous/run/directory -yaml::timestepper::arguments::ts_max_steps 60
     ```

 ## Parser Command Line Arguments